The Definitive Guide To SEO In 2019

 In fact, according to Cisco, online video will make up 80% of all online traffic by 2021.

-And that may still not satiate the world’s demand for video.
+And that may still not satisfy the world’s demand for video.

 Despite the fact that there are more videos out there than ever, HubSpot states that 43% of people want to see MORE video content.

-If you’re not creating video content, you’re missing out.
-Here’s how to take advantage of video’s SEO benefits in 2019:
+If video isn’t part of your digital marketing plans this year, you’re missing out.
+Here’s how to take advantage of video’s SEO benefits this year.